 If you are experiencing issues with the Zoom app, like Zoom not detecting the camera, you can try uninstalling and reinstalling the app.
 After reinstalling the app, try using the camera on Zoom again.

-Updating the computer's operating system can sometimes help resolve issues with Zoom's unable to detect camera or other video conferencing software.
+Updating the computer's operating system can sometimes help resolve issues with Zoom's inability to detect cameras or other video conferencing software.
 If updates are available, follow the prompts to install them.
 Once the updates are installed, run, restart your PC, and try using the camera on Zoom again.

 If you're facing problems with your video camera on Zoom or other video conferencing software, you can try the above troubleshooting methods to resolve the issue.